Adejoke-dot/SQL-PROJECT/README.md

 Step 1: Importing Data
 -	Loaded data from an Excel spreadsheet into SQL.
--	Used SQL to clean (standardized formats, fixed data types, join files).
+-	Used SQL to clean (standardized formats, fixed data types).

+Step 2: Data Modeling

+-	Created relationships between files (e.g., KMS case study ↔ order_status).
+-	Used commands to solve problems:
+  -	CREATE
+  -	SELECT
+  -	ORDER BY
+  -	GROUP BY
+  -	JOIN
+  -
 ### Exploratory Data Analysis

 EDA involved the exploring of the data to answer some questions about the data such as;
   1. Which product category had the highest sales?
   2. What are the Top 3 and Bottom 3 regions in terms of sales?
-  3. What were the total sales of appliances in Ontario?
+  3. What were the total sales of appliances in Ontario? e.t.c

 ### Data Analysis